-Remove any flower spikes as soon as they are seen.
+Remove any flower spikes as soon as you see them.

-Onions need a sunny, sheltered site in well-drained soil.
+Onions need a sunny, sheltered site with fertile, well-drained soil.
 Avoid planting on freshly-manured ground as this can lead to rotting.

 Onions are best suited for growing in the open ground, but you could grow a short row or two in large, deep containers or raised beds.
 They are not suitable for growbags.